The Expense of Seeing: Attaining Trustworthy Multimodal Reasoning Within the Monolithic Paradigm: The Divergence Law of Multimodal Scaling

 \subsection{The Mechanics of the Representation Bottleneck}

-To understand why scaling fails, we must examine the information-theoretic capacity mismatch inherent in the Vision Encoder-Projector-LLM paradigm.
+\begin{sloppypar} To understand why scaling fails, we must examine the information-theoretic capacity mismatch inherent in the Vision Encoder-Projector-LLM paradigm.
 Visual data manifolds (e.g., the topology of a molecular graph or the high-frequency pixel variations in a medical scan) are continuous, high-dimensional, and dense.
-Conversely, textual token spaces are discrete, sequential, and highly compressed.
+Conversely, textual token spaces are discrete, sequential, and highly compressed. \end{sloppypar}

 Current architectures force the entirety of the visual manifold to pass through a narrow, fixed-capacity cross-attention or projection head to be translated into text-like embeddings.
-As the LLM backbone scales, its capacity to execute complex symbolic logic and leverage statistical priors drastically outpaces the projection head’s ability to faithfully translate the visual manifold.
-We term this structural choke point the \textit{Information Compression Penalty}.
-No matter how elite the reasoning engine becomes, its visual pipeline remains a low-bandwidth, lossy conduit.
+As the LLM backbone scales, its capacity to execute complex symbolic logic and leverage statistical priors outpaces the projection head’s ability to faithfully translate the visual manifold.
+We term this structural choke point the \textit{information compression penalty}.
+Regardless of the reasoning engine's capacity, its visual pipeline remains a low-bandwidth, lossy conduit.